austin-e-cox/Day-Planner/README.md

 # Day-Planner
-quick and dirty day planner that utilizes local storage for persistent data in the text fields
+Quick and dirty day planner that utilizes local storage for persistent data in the text fields

 ## Functionality
 The page is minimalistic, with a number of hour rows that are color coded by past (red), present (green), or future hour (blue).